Equidistribution and counting of orbit points for discrete rank one isometry groups of Hadamard spaces: Preliminaries on Hadamard spaces

 is called the {\hl Busemann function} centered at $\xi$ based at $y$ (see also Chapter~II in~\cite{MR1377265}).
 Obviously we have

 and the cocycle identity

 holds for all $x,y,z\in\XX$.

 Since $\XX$ is non-Riemannian in general, we consider (as a substitute of the unit tangent bundle $S\XX$) the set of parametrized geodesic lines in $\XX$ which we will denote $\SX$.
-We endow this set with the metric $d_1$ given by
+We endow this set with the distance function $d_1$ given by

-this metric induces the compact-open topology, and every isometry of $\XX$ naturally extends to an isometry of the metric space $(\SX,d_1)$.
+this distance function induces the compact-open topology, and every isometry of $\XX$ naturally extends to an isometry of the metric space $(\SX,d_1)$.

 Moreover, there is a natural map $p:\SX\to\XX$ defined as follows: To a geodesic line $v:\RR\to \XX$ in $\SX$ we assign its origin $pv:=v(0)\in\XX$.
 Notice that $p$ is proper, $1$-Lipschitz and $\is(\XX)$-equivariant; if $\XX$ is geodesically complete, then $p$ is surjective.